Rocscience International Conference 2025 is going to take place in Sydney, Australia Read more

 Minimum and Maximum values are specified as RELATIVE distances from the Mean Value rather than absolute values.

-For more information about statistical distributions, see Overview of Statistical Distributions in RocSlope2.
+For more information about statistical distributions, see the Statistical Distributions Overview topic.

-Now we'll define the random variables for the Probabilistic analysis.
+Now we will define the random variables for the Probabilistic analysis.
 This is done through corresponding dialogs such as Slope Geometry, Slope Properties, Joint Orientations, Joint Properties, etc. for each random variable to be defined.

 For the example in this tutorial, we will define the following input parameters as random variables: